-5.4.5 Retired generating units
+5.4.5.5.4.6.
+Retired generating units

-Generating units that retire in the financial year in which the loss factors applyTarget Year are identified in the latest ESOO or AEMO Web Sitewebsite.
-The dispatch output of retiring plant is set to zero from the retirement date specified in the latest ESOO.
+Generating units that retire in the Target Year are identified in the latest ESOO or AEMO website.
+The forecast generation output of retiring plant is set to zero from the retirement date specified in the latest ESOO.

-AEMO consults with the Generator forregistered owners of the retiring generating unit if the information in the latest ESOO or on AEMO's website is insufficient to provide an exact retirement date.
+AEMO consults with the Generator for the retiring generating unit if the information in the latest ESOO or on AEMO's website is insufficient to provide an exact retirement date.

-5.4.6 Generating unit capacities
+5.4.6.5.4.7.
+Generating unit capacities

 AEMO sets the maximum capacity of each generating unit to the value published in the latest ESOO.
 AEMO uses separate values for summer and winter, where summer is defined as 1 December to 31 March.
+For summer capacities, the summer typical capacity is utilised, with the exception of Tasmania where the summer capacity will be utilised.

 AEMO then estimates sent-out capacity because load flow simulation studies require sent-out generation data.
 AEMO estimates the sent out capacity of generating units, for both summer and winter, by subtracting an estimate of auxiliary load from the maximum capacity.
-AEMO estimates the auxiliary load from the difference between SCADA generating unit terminal output, as obtained from the AEMO EMS, and the sent-out value for the same trading interval.
-Where the auxiliary loads are separately measured or negligible, then AEMO will not correct the historical-Reference Year generation data.
+AEMO estimates the auxiliary load from the difference between SCADA generating unit terminal output, as obtained from the AEMO EMS, and the sent-out value for the same sampletrading interval.
+Where the auxiliary loads are separately measured or negligible, AEMO will not correct the Reference Year generation data.